jbcodeforce/shift_left_utils/docs/command.md

 * `--table-name TEXT`: The table name containing pipeline_definition.json.
 * `--product-name TEXT`: The product name to deploy.
 * `--table-list-file-name TEXT`: The file containing the list of tables to deploy.
+* `--exclude-table-file-name TEXT`: The file containing the list of tables to exclude from the deployment.
 * `--compute-pool-id TEXT`: Flink compute pool ID.
 If not provided, it will create a pool.
 * `--dml-only / --no-dml-only`: By default the deployment will do DDL and DML, with this flag it will deploy only DML  [default: no-dml-only]
 * `--may-start-descendants / --no-may-start-descendants`: The children deletion will be done only if they are stateful.
 This Flag force to drop table and recreate all (ddl, dml)  [default: no-may-start-descendants]